matpalm/common-crawl/README.markdown

 emits records; key= url/dts value= html reduces dataset to 10TB gzip compressed, 2.1e9 records

     see fetch_text_html.sh

 ### pass 2) visible text

-pass data through <a href="http://code.google.com/p/boilerpipe/">boilerpipe</a> to extract visible text for each webpage. ignore pages that are filtered by <a href="http://boilerpipe.googlecode.com/svn/trunk/boilerpipe-core/javadoc/1.0/de/l3s/boilerpipe/extractors/KeepEverythingWithMinKWordsExtractor.html">KeepEverythingWithMinKWordsExtractor</a> (K=10) reduces data to ?? gzip compressed, ? records also compacted from 280,000 split files to 3,000 sequence files
+pass data through <a href="http://code.google.com/p/boilerpipe/">boilerpipe</a> to extract visible text for each webpage.

-see extract_visible_text.sh

-reads 280,000 files from pass1) and reduces to 3,000 sequence files
+ignore pages that are filtered by <a href="http://boilerpipe.googlecode.com/svn/trunk/boilerpipe-core/javadoc/1.0/de/l3s/boilerpipe/extractors/KeepEverythingWithMinKWordsExtractor.html">KeepEverythingWithMinKWordsExtractor</a> (K=10)

+ignore pages that have have no spaces

 record key is url \t dts
 record value is visible text. multiple line, each line appears to be from a seperate page element.

+reduces data to ?? gzip compressed, ? records

+    see extract_visible_text.sh

+### pass 3) compact

+reads 280,000 files from pass2) and reduces to 3,000 sequence files

+    hadoop jar cc.jar cc.Compact -D mapred.reduce.tasks=123 input_dir output_dir

 ### pass 4) filter english documents